 Entirely unspoiled and wholly natural, the island is Nevis is the perfect Caribbean “deserted island” retreat.
 Yes, there is one small town with historic significance and plenty of landmarks to glimpse, but for the most part nature abounds, the beaches are stunning, and the vibe is completely and utterly laid back.

-A nice beach where you may find people snorkeling is Oualie Beach.
+If you like to snorkel, a beach offering that option is Oualie Beach.
 You can get here directly from St. Kitts.
 A water taxi will take you right up to the shore of this cove on Nevis's northwestern coast.

-Another option that beach-goers can consider is Nisbet Beach.
+A second place for beach-goers to consider is Nisbet Beach.
 Guarded by scattered palms and offering crystal clear water, Nisbet Beach is without doubt a tropical beach.
 To top it off, the mountains dotting the horizon solidify the beach as a marvelously beautiful place.

 Pinney's Beach: Pinney's Beach stretches for miles along the Caribbean coast of Nevis.
 Soft white sands line the beach, as well as swaying palms and coconut trees.

 These are just a sample of your options.
 To read more about beaches available, visit this page.

 Many travelers choose to visit Museum of Nevis History.
 It is found within Charlestown, Nevis.
 There are several main areas of the museum that all offer different aspects of history and learning.
 One floor, dedicated to Horatio Nelson, shows the history of Nelson, his career in the English Navy, and the role he played in securing England's hold in Europe and the Caribbean.